alexandrainst/danlp/README.md

 ## Get started
 To get started using DaNLP in your python project simply install the pip package.
 However installing the pip package will not install all NLP libraries.
-If you to try out the models in DaNLP you can use the Docker images that has all the NLP libraries installed.
+If you want to try out the models in DaNLP you can use the Docker images that has all the NLP libraries installed.

 ### Install with pip